he nations of Earth have collectively recognized that global warming and climate change require an international response.

 This collective response must be understood as an emergent compromise formation of opposing social forces that can be broadly described as emerging from three reciprocally determining but relatively independent spheres of everyday modern life:

-the economic sphere: working people, labor and ownership associations, and corporations in every sector of production — the sphere in which wealth is forged
+the economic sphere: working people, labor and ownership associations, and corporations in every sector of production — the sphere in which wealth and poverty are produced and maintained

 the public sphere: an almost infinite collection of individual and collective social forces represented by voluntary organizations of every sort, including activists, Non-Governmental Organizations (NGOs), public interest and citizens groups self-organized at every scale in every sector of everyday life — the sphere in which public opinion is forged

-the political sphere: the organized, multilateral international processes for negotiation and cooperation among transnational entities and actors — the sphere is which collective power is codified and expressed as governance
+the political sphere: the organized, multilateral international processes for negotiation and cooperation among transnational entities and actors — the sphere in which collective power is codified and expressed as governance

 For my purposes here, the term emergent global political sphere of climate governance specifically refers to the institutional spaces created and managed by: